Broadwell, Warwickshire: Amenities

 There is no shop or public house in Broadwell.
 In part, the lack of a pub is due to the village's nonconformist tradition; Broadwell has a substantial Methodist chapel.
 The village also has a small Church of England chapel, the Church of the Good Shepherd, which is in the parish of Leamington Hastings.
 Services are held monthly in the Church of the Good Shepherd.
 Previously, however, the village did have a small post office selling stamps and a small range of what might be classed as 'essential items.'
 It was based at the rear of a private bungalow.
 But when the Post Office insisted the elderly postmistress would have to install a computer for electronic transactions, she (politely) told them what to do with their computer – and retired!
 The nearest Post Office (and shop) is at Stockton, some 3 miles away.

 Communal life centres on the village hall.
 Until December 2007, this was a corrugated iron sheet building.
 This structure was dismantled and a larger brick-built hall was erected during January and February 2008.
 Principal users of the hall are the Trustees of the village green, the Flower Show Committee and local art groups.
 Demographically, Broadwell is home to a fairly typical rural Midlands population.
 There is little ethnic diversity or multiculturalism and the age range is weighted towards the late middle-aged.
-However, there are more than a dozen families with school-age children and in 2013 at least four 'Broadwell babies' were due to be born.

-Business

-There are several established businesses in Broadwell including Home Farm, Cedar Associates, Discovery CE and Raymont-Osman Product Design.
-The latter are both engineering consultants and are gathered in converted barns on Broadwell House Farm on the edge of Broadwell.